lhehnke/crime-data/README.md

 # crime-data
-Script for scraping, wrangling, mapping, and visualizing historical data on US executions
+Historical data on executions in the US (1801-1900) and script for scraping, wrangling, mapping, and visualizing data on US executions

+## Description: death_penalties_US_1801-1900

+Contains the following scraped data on executed criminals in the United States (N = 5455):

+* name
+* age
+* race
+* sex
+* occupation
+* crime
+* method
+* month/day/year of executions
+* state

+Data source: www.deathpenaltyusa.org

 ## Description: death_penalty_US